Teen Volunteers at the Library

 - An opportunity to work with the public in a real world environment

 - A commitment of at least 2 hours per week or 36 hours per school semester.
-Students are limited to work a maximum of 4 hours per day.
+Students may only work a maximum of 4 hours per day when working special events.

 - Dependability.
 Please be punctual for your scheduled shift and call the library at 512-858-7825 if you are unable to work.
-Absent teens will have an "absent without notification" entered on the volunteer calendar.
+Teens that are absent and have not notified the library will be noted as "absent without notification" on the volunteer schedule.
 More than 3 "absent without notification" will result in losing eligibility to volunteer.

 - Dress code: the library follows the prescribed DSISD campus dress code.

-Candidates will be required to attend a 2 hour orientation that includes training, library policy, hand-outs and a library tour.
+- Candidates will be required to attend a 2 hour orientation that includes library policy, handouts and a library tour and training.
 Volunteer schedules will be set at orientation and teens will earn 3 hours community service credit for attending orientation.

 For more information, please call the Volunteer Coordinator, Pat Galvin at 512-858-7825 or email firstname.lastname@example.org.